rk1165/rk1165.github.io/docs/languages/java/oops.md

 ```

 - So internally what Compiler does is it checks whether print() method is static, if yes, then it replace the instance to instance type.
-- parent object is of type Parent, so it replaces it to, Parent.print(); at compile time itself and at runtime there is no Null Pointer Exception.
+- parent object is of type Parent, so it replaces it to, Parent.print(); at compile time itself and at runtime there is no NPE.

 ### What do you mean by instance method of Subclass cannot override static method of Base class?